1. Purpose of policy

 - the State Ombudsman if it concerns maladministration or waste of public resources;

-- the CCC in the case of a disclosure regarding corrupt conduct;
+- the Crime and Corruptions Commission in the case of a disclosure regarding corrupt conduct;

 - a member of Parliament who may refer it to a relevant public sector entity.